union-imgcross icon

 Probation & Termination

-There are no specific rules in Denmark regarding the period of probation.
+There are no specific rules in Denmark regarding probation periods.
 However, the probationary period is generally mentioned in the contract negotiated between the employer and the employee.
-It seldom stretches out to more than six months.
+It seldom stretches beyond six months.

 Offboarding

-While termination doesn't need to be in writing, employees can request written notice for documentation.
+While employers aren’t required to notify employees of termination in writing, employees can request written notice for documentation.

-The same applies to resigning employees.
+The same applies to employee resignations.
 Employers should conduct an exit interview with resigning employees to gather feedback and settle dues.

 Read more